asetski/Accuracy-vs-speed-at-object-detection-models/README.md

   NumPy for operation on array and matrices, Matplotlib for graphical visualization,
   Keras for neural network visualization,
-  Time for tracking execution time
+  Timeit for tracking execution time

 Code implementation is broken into several sections:
   Data preparation,